Distributed Transactions: ACID vs BASE Trade-offs

 P --> A

 A CP system (like ZooKeeper, etcd) will refuse to serve requests if it cannot confirm consistency.
-An AP system (like Cassandra, DynamoDB) will serve requests even if it cannot confirm all nodes have the latest data.
+An AP system (like Cassandra, DynamoDB) will serve requests even during partitions but may return stale data.

 Most real systems choose AP and use compensating transactions (like saga) to handle inconsistency.